 - pancolitis, which causes inflammation throughout the whole colon

 Generally, the more of your colon that’s affected, the more symptoms you experience.

-Diarrhea is the most common symptom of ulcerative colitis.
+Diarrhea is the most common symptom of UC.
 Sometimes, your stool may also have streaks of blood.

 Damage and irritation to your rectum can cause you to feel like you’re constantly needing to have a bowel movement.
 However, when you go to the bathroom, the amount of stool is usually small.

 Other symptoms of UC include: